Raphhh/samurai/README.md

 ### Remove a module

-If you want to remove a module, execute the command:
+If you want to remove a module, execute the action `rm` with the name of the module.

 ```console
 $ samurai module rm <module_name>